normanarnold492/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-01-11
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clear and concise code that can be easily understood and maintained by others.
+This often involves making design choices that favor readability over clever optimizations, and consistently following established conventions and best practices.
+Remember, code is read far more often than it's written."

+In essence, focus on writing clean, simple code rather than overly complex solutions.
+It will save time, reduce errors, and improve collaboration within your team.